 Our staff maintain excellent student-staff ratios with capped language-specific seminars.

-In applied linguistics, Florence Myles, Monika Schmid, Sophia Skoufaki, Karen Roehr-Brackin and Adela Gánem-Gutiérrez focus on the learning of second and further languages, whilst Christina Gkonou, Tracey Costley and Neophytos Mitsigkas focus on issues to do with the classroom teaching of English as a foreign language.
+In applied linguistics, Florence Myles, Hassan Khajavy, Karen Roehr-Brackin and Adela Gánem-Gutiérrez focus on the learning of second and further languages, whilst Tracey Costley, Christina Gkonou and Neophytos Mitsigkas focus on issues to do with the classroom teaching of English as a foreign language.

 On our course you develop key employability skills including thinking analytically, research design, data collection using quantitative and qualitative methods, data analysis and essay writing.
 Our course can lead to a career in areas such as academia, secondary school teaching, forensics, publishing, administration, and public service.